-Man suspected of terrorism attack on UK parliament after driving into pedestrians
+Car hits pedestrians outside UK parliament in suspected terrorism attack

 “All Londoners, like me, utterly condemn all acts of terrorism on our city,” London’s Mayor Sadiq Khan said on Twitter.

-U.S. President Donald Trump, who has previously spoken out about security issues in London, also commented on the incident.

-“These animals are crazy and must be dealt with through toughness and strength,” Trump said on Twitter.
+U.S. President Donald Trump, who has previously spoken out about security issues in London, said on Twitter: “These animals are crazy and must be dealt with through toughness and strength.”

-Westminster Underground station, close to parliament, was closed to the public and the building cordoned off.
+Cordons around parliament began to be lifted about six hours after the incident and Westminster Underground station, close to parliament, was reopened to the public.
+However, streets immediately surrounding the scene remained closed off.

 Nigel Evans, a lawmaker from May’s Conservative Party, said the incident had shown security measures at parliament were effective but might still need to be reviewed.

-“I’m sure that (debate about) pedestrianization of Parliament Square and which vehicles should be able to access so closely in parliament will be reignited,” he told BBC TV.
+“I’m sure that (debate about) pedestrianisation of Parliament Square and which vehicles should be able to access so closely in parliament will be reignited,” he told BBC TV.

 Britain is on its second-highest threat level of “severe”, meaning an attack is considered highly likely and the authorities say a dozen Islamist plots had been foiled since Masood’s attack in Westminster last year.